Protecting against password reuse

 The best way to protect yourself from credential stuffing is to use a password manager, such as iCloud Keychain or 1Password, to generate a secure, unique password at every product you or your staff use.

-When you log in, we hash your password and send the first five bytes of the hash to HIBP's API.
+When you log in, we your password and send the first five bytes of the hash to HIBP's API.
 They return a list of matching hashes, and we look for a match to your hash.
-In this way, your password isn't sent to HIBP, but we are able to tell from HIBP if the password has appeared in a prior breach.
+In this way, your password isn't sent to HIBP, but we are able to tell from HIBP if the password has appeared in a prior breach at another company (not Perkville!).

 HIBP also returns the number of data breaches that have included each password, allowing us to generate a helpful message that includes that number.